 The action is centered in a dive bar, "Nick's Pacific Street Saloon, Restaurant and Entertainment Palace", in San Francisco.
 The action centers around Joe, an affable man who has enough money to spend his days lounging around in a bar.
-Joe encourages Harry, a young man with dreams of being a dancer.
+Joe encourages Harry, a young man with dreams of being a comedian and dancer.
 He matches up his buddy/flunky Tom with Kitty, a hooker who dreams of a way out of the life.

 - The Alcoholic: One character, identified only as "The Drunkard", comes staggering in to the bar from time to time, scrounging for forgotten nickels in the pay phone, only to be booted out by Nick.